8. RxJava in the Swing Environment

 private ServiceResponse serviceResponse;

-// name of the observation thread
+// observation thread name

 private String observedOn;

-// request time
+// query time

 private String requestAt;